 Astonishing Facts About Rainforests

-42. Dense
+42. They're Seriously Dense

 50% of the world’s plants and animals live in rainforests, but rainforests only cover 2% of the Earth.

-41. Found All Over the World
+41. They're Found All Over The World

 South America isn’t the only place where rainforests are found.
 Alaska, Canada, Asia, Africa, and Latin America all have rainforests.

-40. Not Too Dry and Not Too Cold
+40. Not Too Dry And Not Too Cold

 The only continent in the world that doesn’t have rainforests is Antarctica.
 This is because the temperature is too cold to sustain them.
 Rainforests also can’t exist in desert or tundra biomes as they are too dry.